kprohith/coms6200/README.md

 tail data.csv
 ```
 20.)
 Go to the [ElasticCloud](https://cloud.elastic.co/home) deployment page and click on the ```Discover``` tab.
 You should see the data from the log file.
-You can import visualization using the dashboard.json file.
+You can import the Kibana visualizations using the dashboard.json file.